 Japan’s Hiragana and Katakana

 During the Japanese Colonial Period, items that were not intended for Koreans were written using a mixture of Kanji, Hiragana, and Katakana.
 Items that were intended for Koreans were written in traditional Chinese characters (Kanji).
 For example, a Japanese policeman, in Korea, receiving an award document would find it written in Kanji, Katakana, and Hiragana.
 A Korean policeman, receiving an identical award, would get a document written entirely in Chinese traditional characters.
 This page is done to help you with identifying Katakana or Hiragana characters.
-This just a minor page on the subject, an introduction to the subject, if you please.
+This is just a minor page on the subject, an introduction to the subject, if you please.

 The Japanese language is written using three different types of characters: Kanji, Hiragana, and Katakana.